 About the Facilitator:

-Ian Robertson, MSW, RSW, is a clinical trainer in trauma, mental health, and addictions best practices throughout the province for several hospitals and community-based programs.
-He also provides consultation and clinical supervision to therapists who operate in private practice and public agency settings.
-A speaker at several international and national conferences, Ian has received certification as an Advanced Clinical Supervisor from Smith College, School of Social Work in MA, USA and has a Master of Social Work from McMaster University.
-He owns and operates a private practice in Niagara.
+Ian Robertson is a clinical trainer in trauma, mental health, and addictions best practices throughout the province for several hospitals and community-based programs.
+Ian is also providing consultation and clinical supervision to therapists who operate in private practice and public agency settings.
+Ian worked for many years as the Regional Clinical Supervisor for Addictions and Mental Health at the Niagara Health System.
+He is certified as a Clinical Traumatologist, Compassion Fatigue Specialist and ARP, and Substance Abuse Counsellor.
+Ian has been a speaker at several international and national conferences.
+He currently provides trainings for organizations in the clinical areas of addictions, trauma, concurrent disorders, mental health, youth at risk, youth threat assessment, Motivational Interviewing, Organizational Trauma-informed Practices, Trauma and Mindfulness, Trauma and Addictions, Transference and Counter-Transference, and CBT for Frontline workers.
+Ian is Certification as an Advanced Clinical Supervisor from Smith College, School of Social Work in MA, USA and has a Master of Social Work from McMaster University.
+Ian also works as an organizational consultant for community-based organizations and hospital systems to establish high quality "Standards of Care" and effective service delivery approaches.
+Ian also owns and operates a private practice in Niagara.